MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-team-account-team-template.md

 [Learn how to collaborate in Teams using the new team](collaborate-teams-newly-created-existing-team.md).

-## Alternate ways to set up an account team
+## Alternative ways to set up an account team

 You can also set up a team using the account team template in the following ways: